-The only difference between the religions are the structure, rules and guidelines.
-So, it really all comes down to which path you want to take to get to God.
+The only real difference between the religions are the structure, rules and guidelines.
+So, it really all comes down to which path you want to take to get to the higher being.

 Is it necessary to follow a religion, if you’re already connected to God?

 That was my struggle!
-I felt so connected Spiritually, that I began to discard religion altogether.
+I felt so connected spirituality, that I began to discard religion altogether.
 It was as if my religion was just a middle man to God.
-I really struggled with its relevance.
+I really struggled with it’s relevance.

 You have to pray in the name of Jesus… or God won’t hear your prayers.